-The conditions under which bearings, seals and lubricants are stored can have an adverse effect on their performance.
-Inventory control can also play an important role in performance, particularly if seals and lubricants are involved.
-Therefore, SKF recommends a “first in, first out” inventory policy.
+The conditions under which bearings and seals are stored can have an adverse effect on their performance.
+Inventory control can also play an important role in performance, particularly if seals are involved.
+Therefore, SKF recommends a "first in, first out" inventory policy.

 To maximize the service life of bearings, SKF recommends the following basic housekeeping practices:

 - Store bearings flat, in a vibration-free, dry area with a cool, steady temperature.

 Control and limit the relative humidity of the storage area as follows:

 - Keep bearings in their original unopened packages until immediately prior to mounting to prevent the ingress of contaminants and corrosion.